CodelyTV/php-ddd-example/README.md

 The [MySql Bus](src/Shared/Infrastructure/Bus/Event/MySql/MySqlDoctrineEventBus.php) uses a MySql+Pulling as a bus.
 The [RabbitMQ Bus](src/Shared/Infrastructure/Bus/Event/RabbitMq/RabbitMqEventBus.php) uses RabbitMQ C extension.

+## 📱 Monitoring
+Every time a domain event is published it's exported to Prometheus.
+You can access to the Prometheus panel [here](http://localhost:9999/)

 ## 🤔 Contributing
 There are some things missing (add swagger, improve documentation...), feel free to add this if you want!
 If you want some guidelines feel free to contact us :)